KDE Frameworks: History

 The source code of KDE Frameworks has been around since KDElibs 1.
 The first release as KDE Frameworks was with version 5, to account for the fact that the code base was that of KDE Platform version 4 (the only major version of KDE Platform).

 The transition from KDE Platform to KDE Frameworks began in August 2013, guided by top KDE technical contributors.

 After the initial release of KDE Frameworks 5.0, the developers focused on adding new features to the components in KDE Frameworks 5, an example being better integration of Firefox into KDE.

 The major improvement of Frameworks 5 is its modularization.
 In earlier KDE versions, the libraries were bundled as a single large package.
 In Frameworks, the libraries were split into individual smaller packages.
 This facilitates utilization of the libraries by other Qt-based software, since dependencies can be kept at a minimum.

 While KDE 4 was based on version 4 of the Qt widget toolkit, Frameworks 5 is based on version 5.

+As part of the KDE project's 'MegaRelease 6', on February 28, 2024, KDE Frameworks 6 was released, upgrading it to a Qt 6 base.